sb281/swc-r/README.txt

 My name is Sabiha
-I graduated from George Mason University
+I graduated from George Mason University in 2021.
+I am going to learn how to manage data.